CCSF-Coders/vagrant-apache-php/README.md

 NOTE: This will take ~10 minutes to run fully.
 ```
-#!bash

 vagrant up
 ```

 Thats it!

 ### Where do I code? ###
 Open up the public_html folder and code away.
 The files in the public_html folder should have the latest code changes to the website.
+Any changes you make to the files inside the public_html folder are sym-linked to apache's /var/www (in other words: any changes you make will be viewable in your browser)

 ### How do I view the website ###
 Open up your browser and navigate to

 ```
-#!bash

 localhost:6969
 ```